-Woman who left daughter, 3, in hot car convicted of murder
+Mom convicted of murder after leaving 3-year-old in hot car

 SACRAMENTO, Calif.
-(AP) - A woman who deliberately left her 3-year-old daughter in an SUV for 9 1/2 hours during a blazing Northern California summer has been convicted of her murder.
+(AP) - A woman has been convicted of murder after leaving her 3-year-old daughter in an SUV for 9 1/2 hours during a blazing California summer and saying she wanted to remove “lustful demons” from the girl.

 Angela Phakhin was convicted Wednesday of first-degree murder and torture.

-Authorities say Phakhin and her fiance repeatedly left her daughter, Maiya, in the car in Rancho Cordova over two weeks in 2017.
+Authorities say Phakhin and her fiance repeatedly left her daughter, Maiya, in the car in 2017.

 The girl spent 4 ½ hours there one June day.
 The next day, she was found dead under a pile of blankets after a 9 ½-hour stretch.